SEVENTEENTH DAY

 Pastor Jay Gross, West Conroe Baptist Church, Conroe, offered the invocation as follows:

-Dear Father in heaven, we come before You today with grateful hearts full of praise for Your goodness and blessings that You have so richly poured out upon us, our families, communities, and this great State of Texas.
+Dear Father in heaven, we come before You today with grateful hearts full of praise for Your goodness and Your blessings that You have so richly poured out upon us, our families, our communities, and this great State of Texas.
 We acknowledge You as the giver of every good and perfect gift and of our very breath of life.
-I pray for Your protection for our military and first responders who daily step into harm's way on our behalf.
-As Your word teaches us that You, O Lord, directly ordained and established human government, and those who serve in that institution are servants in Your hand to provide freedom, justice, order, and peace in accordance with Your will for Your creation.
+I pray for Your protection for our military, our first responders who daily step into harm's way on our behalf, and as Your word teaches us that You, O Lord, directly ordained and established human government, and those who serve in that institution are servants in Your hand to provide freedom, justice, order, and peace in accordance with Your will for Your creation.
 Therefore, I ask for divine wisdom and direction for this Senate, the House of Representatives, our Governor, and all that work therein.
 This I humbly pray in the name above all names, Jesus Christ our Lord.
 Amen.

 Senator Whitmire moved that the reading of the Journal of the proceedings of the previous day be dispensed with and the Journal be approved as printed.